Optimizing Datalog for the GPU: Evaluation

-Program analysis is one of the most popular applications of deductive analytics, with several state-of-the-art program analysis engines (DOOP~\cite{bravenboer2009doop}, cclyzer~\cite{balatsouras2016cclyzer}, and ddisasm~\cite{flores2020ddisasm}) implemented using Souffl\'e Datalog.
-To evaluate \tool{}'s ability to enable large-scale program analysis tasks, we have implemented the context-sensitive program analysis (CSPA), reproducing the experiments of Graspan~\cite{Wang2017GraspanAS}.
-The full CSPA query is shown in Figure~\ref{fig:cspa-code}: the EDB relations \textit{assign} and \textit{dereference} are assembled by a parser which preprocesses source programs; for our experiments we use the data available from Fan et al. The query implements an Andersen-style data flow analysis, initializing value flow edges based on syntactic assignments present in the program (bottom five rules) and then recursively propagating may-alias information (top five rules).

-Using the available EDBs from Graspan, we ran CSPA on three representative evaluation programs: Apache \texttt{httpd}, a significant subset of the Linux kernel (excluding many drivers), and PostgreSQL.
-The results of our evaluation are presented in Table~\ref{tab:cspa_compare}.
-The table details the size of input and output relations (second and third columns) and total query running time (fourth column).
-We validated that all relation sizes match that of Souff\'e exactly.
-The large tuple sizes in both input and output make the query highly data-intensive, representing an attractive candidate for SIMD-based parallelization.
+Program analysis is one of the most popular applications of Datalog, with several state-of-the-art tools (DOOP~\cite{bravenboer2009doop}, cclyzer~\cite{balatsouras2016cclyzer}, and ddisasm~\cite{flores2020ddisasm}) implemented using Souffl\'e Datalog.
+To evaluate \tool{}'s potential application to program analysis, we implemented context-sensitive points-to analysis (\textit{CSPA}), reproducing the experiments of Graspan~\cite{Wang2017GraspanAS}.
+We elide the full query for space, it includes rules which initialize and propagate value flows, while simultaneously discovering alias information; Graspan uses method cloning (effecting inling) for context sensitivity.
+Using Graspan's data, we ran \textit{CSPA} on \textsf{httpd}, (a statically-linked subset of) \textsf{linux}, and \textsf{postgres}~\cite{Wang2017GraspanAS}.
+The results of our evaluation are presented in Table~\ref{tab:cspa_compare}; the table lists the size of input and output relations (second and third columns) and total running time (fourth column).
+All relation sizes match that of Souff\'e's.

-In sum, we see a roughly 10$\times$ speedup versus Souffl\'e under ideal conditions (32 threads with all optimizations), demonstrating the significant performance advantage of \tool{} over the CPU-based Souffl\'e.
-To gain a deeper understanding of the running time characteristics of \tool{} and figuring out the running time bottleneck in the context of the CSPA query, we conducted a detailed breakdown of the CSPA's running time, as shown in Figure \ref{fig:cspa_join_detail}.
-In this figure, ``Deduplication'' accounts for the time spent on removing tuples that already exist in the full relation. ``Indexing Full/Delta'' represents the time required for creating hash indexing within \tool's hybrid data structure. ``Merge Delta/Full'' captures the time spent on inserting all tuples from the delta relation into the full relation using GPU merge.
-Finally, "Join" represents the actual time spent on performing join operations across all relations.

-For a more detailed understanding of the running time characteristics of \tool{} in the context of the Context-Sensitive Program Analysis (CSPA) query, we conducted a further analysis of the CSPA's running time.
-The results are presented in Figure \ref{fig:cspa_join_detail}.
-As we can see, the majority of the time in the CSPA query using \tool{} is allocated to the merge and join operations.
-As discussed previously, both of these components are highly data-intensive and can be significantly accelerated by leveraging GPU-based parallel sort and merge algorithms.
-We thus feel these results speak to the potential of GPU-based deductive analytic engines to scale to whole-program static analysis workloads.